 Andrew Frey’s book, Diversity Explosion is another resource for the impending change coming to the Great Plains.

-If you think your community would like to discuss the changes ahead, please contact the SDSU Extension Community Development Team.
-The SDSU Extension Community Development team is ready to help you make your community into a better South Dakota Great Place.
+If you think your community would like to discuss the changes ahead, please contact the SDSU Extension Community Vitality Team.
+The SDSU Extension Community Vitality team is ready to help you make your community into a better South Dakota Great Place.